 Sometimes, you can have blood in your stool that’s not visible.
 This is called occult bleeding.
 This can be a sign of bleeding inside your digestive tract.
 It can also signal a more serious condition like an inflammation disease in your intestines or cancer.
 Occult bleeding is usually found during lab tests that look at a sample of your poop to check for small amounts of blood.
 This is called a fecal occult blood test and it can be used as a way to screen for possible colorectal cancer.
 Your healthcare provider might recommend this if you have a family history of colorectal cancer.

 One thing to keep in mind when you see an unusual color in your poop is what you ate.
 There are certain foods that can change the color of your stool and make it look red or even black.
 This is often mistaken for blood in your stool.

 What are the symptoms of rectal bleeding?

-- Rectal pain and/or pressure.
+- Feeling rectal pain and/or pressure.

-- Red, maroon or black stool color.
+- Having stool that’s red, maroon or black in color.

-- Stool that has a tar-like appearance.
+- Having stool that has a tar-like appearance.